sib-swiss/single-cell-training/docs/day1/introduction_scrnaseq.md

 The input you need to run `cellranger count` are the sequence reads and a reference.
 Here, we have prepared a reference only with chromosome 21 and 22, but in 'real life' you would of course get the full reference genome of your species.
 The reference has a specific format.
 You can download precomputed human and mouse references from the [10X website](https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest).
 If your species of interest is not one of those, you will have to generate it yourself.
 For that, have a look [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/tutorial_mr).

-Have a look at the documentation of [`cellranger count`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count) (scroll down to *Command-line argument reference*), fill out the missing arguments (at `FIXME`) in the script below, and run it:
+Have a look at the documentation of [`cellranger count`](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count) (scroll down to *Command-line argument reference*).

+You can find the input files here:

+- reads: `/home/rstudio/course_data/reads/` (from the downloaded tar package in your home directory)
+- pre-indexed reference: `/group_work/cellranger_index`

+Fill out the missing arguments (at `FIXME`) in the script below, and run it:

 ```sh
 cellranger count \